 When attacked, having a weapon can greatly even the odds between you and an assailant.
 It greatly reduces the difference between physical qualities and abilities by letting you to extend your reach and inflict damage with less effort.
 With a weapon, everything boils down to whoever is able to stop or neutralize the other party first.

 An improvised weapon may not be as effective as an item that is specifically designed to disable someone, whether temporarily or permanently, but they can provide you with the needed time to escape and call for help when used properly.
-What’s better, these objects are often things you carry with you daily or readily have at home, making them very accessible.
-Another advantage to using these improvised weapons is you’re not perceived as a great threat and thus provides you some edge against your aggressor by making them underestimate you and your ability to fight back.
+What’s better, these objects are often things you carry with you daily or are household items that can be used as weapons at home, making them very accessible.
+Another advantage to using these improvised household weapons is you’re not perceived as a great threat and thus provides you some edge against your aggressor by making them underestimate you and your ability to fight back.

 Here are five everyday items you can use as improvised weapons in a pinch.